 - Find a spot that receives bright but indirect light and leave the cutting there to do its thing.
 Keep the soil lightly moist while you wait.

-- See new foliage appearing?
-Congrats, you can be pretty sure that a root system has established and your brand new Philodendron is in the clear!
+- Wait for new foliage to appear.
+Once it does you can be pretty sure that a root system has established and your brand new Philodendron will live and thrive.
 If you had it in a propagator or bag, you can now take it out.

 Not all houseplant enthusiasts like to root their Philodendron cuttings in water or soil.
-Both come with a somewhat elevated risk of rot: water can turn a cutting snotty in unlucky cases.
+Both come with a somewhat elevated risk of rot.
 Unless it’s sterilized, soil can contain bacteria that may get into the cut area and wreak havoc.

 This growing medium isn’t technically sterile, but it does offer a great environment for rooting a cutting.
 You can easily moisten it to just the ideal humidity level.